caleb531/play-song/README.md

 ### Playing an artist

 To play all songs by a particular artist, use the `playartist` keyword.
 Artists whose names match your query will populate the list of results.
-Choosing a artist from the list will play all songs by that artist (ordered by album)
+Choosing a artist from the list will play all songs by that artist (grouped by album)

 ### Playing a genre

 To play all songs within a particular genre, use the `playgenre` keyword.
 Genres whose names match your query will populate the list of results.
-Choosing a genre from the list will play all songs within that genre (ordered by artist).
+Choosing a genre from the list will play all songs within that genre (grouped by artist).

 ## Support